Sarah Binder

-Sarah A. Binder is an American Political Scientist, author, senior fellow with the Brookings Institution and serves as professor of political science at George Washington University's Columbian College of Arts and Science.
+Sarah A. Binder is an American political scientist, author, senior fellow with the Brookings Institution, and professor of political science at George Washington University's Columbian College of Arts and Science.

 Early life and education

-Binder graduated with a B.A. in political sciences from Yale University in 1986 and obtained a PhD from the University of Minnesota in 1995.
+Binder graduated with a B.A. in political science from Yale University in 1986 and earned a PhD from the University of Minnesota in 1995.

 Career

 Binder started her career serving as Lee Hamilton's legislative aide and press secretary from 1986 to 1990.
 In 1995, Binder became a research fellow at the Brookings Institution, where she serves as a senior fellow in Governance Studies.
-She also served as Robert Hartley Research Fellow and in 1999, joined George Washington University, where she serves as a professor of political science today.
+She also served as Robert Hartley Research Fellow and in 1999, joined George Washington University, where she serves as a professor of political science.

-Binder is regularly requested as a political commentator and has been featured in different media outlets for more than two decades.